 Full stack developer remote, from 05-2015 to 05-2017

-Taken over after the software house failed to deliver both in terms of features and quality and built our product from scratch just in time to meet our investor's roadmap
+Took over after the software house failed to deliver both in terms of features and quality and built our product from scratch just in time to meet our investor's roadmap

-Integrated content-marketing/sales part with our custom CRM and call-center
+Integrated content-marketing/sales part with our custom CRM and call center

 Set up our payment system

-Supported the project during its lifetime as a sole developer/ops
+Supported the project during its lifetime as a sole developer/ops engineer

 Idium AS/Idium Kraków Sp. z o.o website-as-service company, NO/PL